mesosphere/dcos-docs-site/pages/ksphere/konvoy/1.6/install/install-airgapped/index.md

 * Docker-ce is uninstalled.
 * Swap is disabled.

-# Edit the inventory file
+# Initialize Konvoy configuration files

 To start the Konvoy installation, you first need an [Ansible][ansible] [inventory file][ansible_inventory] in your current working directory to describe the hosts where you want to install Konvoy.
 Konvoy will automatically generate the skeleton of the inventory file for you during initialization: